 Supervision team

 To monitor the principles during the design process, Amvest compiled a supervision team, in which diederendirrix, Buro Lubbers, Amvest and cultural-historical researcher Paul Meurs are represented.
 The Urban Plan and Spatial Quality Plan could be realised within a short time owing to intensive cooperation.
 The design of the first 80 dwellings was awarded to us.
 Other architects were also approached for the construction of the remaining houses.
-The supervision team tests the designs against the Spatial Quality Plan and ensures that the designs are passed on the nod at the Environmental Quality commission.
+The supervision team tested the designs against the Spatial Quality Plan and ensured that the designs were passed on the nod at the Environmental Quality commission.

 Development of Strijp-R